krishan57gupta/ORsurv/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ROSeq - A rank based approach to modeling gene expression
+# ORsurv - Survival of patients using ors on TCGA data.

 Author: Krishan Gupta